No passwords, No popups, No cost, No AI:

 A. Hi Vashist.

-Unfortunately we readers have to make assumptions about your situation, and assumptions are often wrong.
-Can we assume you use the same gauge wire regardless of what you are plating such that current carrying capacity of the wire is not an issue?
-Can we assume that the wire is wrapped good and tight poor contact is not as issue?
+Unfortunately we have to make assumptions about your situation, and assumptions are often wrong.
+Can we assume you use the same gauge wire regardless of what you are plating such that current carrying capacity of the wire is not the issue?
+Can we assume that the wire is wrapped really good and tight so poor contact is not as issue?
 Can we assume that you have air agitation or something which means no extra agitation for heavy parts (without agitation the bottom of the tank will be cold and will not plate.
-Can we assume your carry bar, load bar is heavy enough to make good contact without relying on the weight of the bolts?
+Can we assume your carry bar/load bar is heavy enough to make good contact without relying on the weight of the bolts?
 Can we assume you have about the same amount of surface area whether parts are heavy or light?

 Any info you can get to us either in words, sketches or photos to mooney@finishing.com may help.
-And certainly you can do simple experiments like mixing bolts and nuts on your wires.
+And certainly you can do simple experiments like alternating bolts and nuts on your wires.

 Luck & Regards,